dantullis/spring-login-annot-2/README.md

 This is a starter Java web application with JSP front-end.
 It is based on the newer [Spring][httpSpring.io] "Java config annotations", rather than XML configuration(or even the mixed "XML configuration with annotations").

-Unit tests have been added
+Unit tests have been added.
+Continuation from [httpSpring-login-annot]

 ### PROJECT ATTRIBUTES:
 - In-memory authentication(later projects will show JDBC or LDAP authentication)